bonitasoft/bonita-doc/md/pages.md

 #  Pages

-This page explains how to use a page resource (also called a custom page) to the Portal and make it available to users.
+This page explains how to use a page resource (also called a custom page) to the Bonita BPM Portal and make it available to users.
 Page resources are intended for use in applications.
 You can also use a page resource to customize the portal, for example:

 * Add a welcome page, with dashboards showing activity in Bonita BPM and related external applications.